mmaarig/TrimGym/README.md

 # TrimGym
-An eProject from Aptech computer institute during CPISM (Front End Web Development).
+An eProject from Aptech computer institute in CPISM (Certificate of Proficiency in Information Systems Management).
+Its a Front End Web Development training.